 All the remarks following Theorem~\ref{thm:UAA} remain relevant in the bialgebra case.
 One particular feature of the bialgebra setting is to be added to that list:

-\begin{remark} It is essential to work in the \emph{groupoid}, and not just in the category of bialgebras, if one wants a bialgebra morphism $H\rightarrow G$ to induce a morphism of dual bialgebras $H^*\rightarrow G^*$ (and not just a morphism $G^*\rightarrow H^*$), so that the functor~\eqref{eqn:BialgAsBrSyst} can be defined on morphisms. \end{remark}
+\begin{remark} It is essential to work in the \emph{groupoid}, and not just in the category of bialgebras, if one wants a bialgebra morphism $H\rightarrow G$ to induce a morphism of dual bialgebras $H^*\rightarrow G^*$, so that the functor~\eqref{eqn:BialgAsBrSyst} can be defined on morphisms. \end{remark}

-Denote by $\Hei'(H):=H \underset{\theta}{\otimes} H^*$ one of the braided tensor products of UAAs from the theorem.
+Denote by $\Hei'(H)=H \underset{\theta}{\otimes} H^*$ one of the braided tensor products of UAAs from the theorem.
 Then $\Hei(H):=\Hei'(H^*)$ is the well-known \emph{Heisenberg double} of the Hopf algebra~$H$ (cf. for example \cite{Montgomery,CibilsRosso}).